- a highly modular degree, adaptable to personal preferences

 Make sure the grading system of your home institution is very clear.
 If it is not explained on the transcript, add this information to your application.
 What is the pass grade?
 What is the best grade achievable?
 If you are for example graded on a % scale but 80% is the best anyone can hope for please indicate that.
 Also, make sure to include a class rank, i.e. how many students graduated with you, say 100, and where you ranked in the group, say 10th.
 Provide written evidence for the rank from the Registrar or alternatively in a letter from one of your teachers.

 Our master is research and lab oriented.
 We start at an advanced skill level.
-Make sure your past practical training and research experience is well explained in the transcript and your CV.
+Make sure your past practical training and research experience is well explained in the transcript and the form about practical training (see admission page).
 It should include how many months you worked in a lab, which techniques you used regularly, and whether you performed the techniques yourself.

 Sign up at the student office.

-Stay enrolled as a bachelor (Rückmeldung) and apply for the transfer to the Master (Umschreibung) using this form.
+Stay enrolled as a bachelor (Rückmeldung) and apply for the transfer to the Master (Umschreibung, please contact the student's office for more information).
 Hand in the final bachelor degree certificate at the student office no later than the end of December for the fall term and no later then end of June for the summer term.

 Enroll in the master course.
 You will be given a temporary matriculation pending your final bachelor degree to be submitted no later than the end of December for the fall term and no later then end of June for the summer term.